coin-or/pulp/README.md

 PuLP requires Python >= 2.6.

-The examples use the default solver (cbc), to use other solvers they must be available.
+The examples use the default solver (CBC), to use other solvers they must be available.

 # Documentation
 Documentation is found on https://pythonhosted.org/PuLP/.